Melton Mowbray Military History Walking Tour

 TOUR OVERVIEW

-One of Melton’s residents, Alfred Ernest Allen, fought alongside General Custer in the Battle of Little Bighorn during the Great Sioux War of 1876.
+One notable resident, Alfred Ernest Allen, fought alongside General Custer during the Battle of Little Bighorn in the Great Sioux War of 1876.
+After the Boer War, the British Army increased its animal strength, opening two new depots—including No. 3 Remount Depot in Melton Mowbray in 1903, which continues operations today.

 BOOK WITH CONFIDENCE